 How much time should you spend on the Icefields Parkway?

 This varies from person to person.
-I personally spent almost a week there while sleeping in the car.
+I spent almost a week there while sleeping in a car or tent camping.
 The reason is that I like to shoot photographs during the Golden Hour and I am always trying to catch as much sunrise and sunrises as I can.

 For an ordinary person/family, you can probably see the best highlights around 6-9 hours from start to finish.
-There are many pullouts with scenic attractions along the way so you have to pick your poison.
+There are many pullouts with scenic attractions along the way, so you have to pick your poison.
 Overall though, I highly recommend at least a week, if not more, to truly enjoy what the Icefields Parkway has to offer.

-If you have driven through any decent U.S. highway that is what you can expect in Canada.
-There is not much difference save for some signs written in French.
-It has wild shoulders for making quick stops and rarely any potholes to be found.
+If you have driven through any decent U.S. highway that is what you can expect in the Icefields Parkway.

-When is the best time to check it out?
+When is the best time to check out the Icefields Parkway?

 The peak time is from July through August.
-I visited around the latter part of September so I did not have to deal with a lot of tourists.
-The temperature is already cooling during my stay, which I prefer over the heat.
-Winter comes early and stays late in this section of the Rockies, snowfall inducing winter driving conditions can happen by mid-October and can last well into the month of May.
+I visited around September, so I did not have to deal with a lot of tourists.
+The temperature was already cooling during my stay, which I prefer over the heat.
+Winter comes early and stays late in this section of the Rockies, snowfall inducing winter driving conditions can happen by mid-October and can last well into May.

-All services on the parkway for example restaurants; lodging and the only gas station have been closed from November through April.
+All services on the parkway like restaurants and lodging are closed from November through April.
 You will have to get fuel outside the park as there are no services during this time frame.
 If you would like to experience the Athabasca Glacier Ice Explorer experience, it operates from around April to October.

-In alpine places like this, the weather can change drastically many times during the day and the temperature change from day to day can be extreme.
-The higher you go in altitude the colder the temperature will be.
-I always recommend bringing layers of clothes to shed or wear as needed and wear comfortable shoes.
+In high places like this, the weather can change drastically many times during the day and the temperature change from day to day can be extreme.
+The higher you go in altitude, the colder the temperature will be.
+I always recommend bringing layers of clothes to shed or wear as your level of comfort desired and wear comfortable hiking shoes.

 The spring and fall weather can always surprise you; these times may see heavy snowfall out of the blue.
 The summer will have many dry and sunny days, but you can experience rain as well as light snow at higher elevations.
 One of the months from November to April can be expected to have temperatures below freezing and a great deal of snow.